Kate, Princess of Wales, announces cancer was found during surgery, undergoing preventative chemotherapy

 London — Catherine, the Princess of Wales, announced in a video message released Friday that cancer was discovered during her January abdominal surgery and she is undergoing preventative chemotherapy on the advice of her medical team.
 The announcement came after months of widespread speculation about the 42-year-old princess' health and controversy over doctored images released by Kensington Palace.

 Kate said that the cancer was discovered during tests conducted after her surgery, which had gone well.
-She did not share additional details about her diagnosis.
+She did not say what kind of cancer it was or share additional details about her diagnosis.

 "This of course came as a huge shock, and William and I have been doing everything we can to process and manage this privately for the sake of our young family," Kate said in the video message.
 "As you can imagine, this has taken time.
 It has taken me time to recover from major surgery in order to start my treatment.
 But, most importantly, it has taken us time to explain everything to George, Charlotte and Louis in a way that is appropriate for them, and to reassure them that I am going to be ok."